10th juror picked, lawyers clash over expert in Floyd trial

 Hennepin County Judge Peter Cahill said he’ll rule on Vinson’s testimony on Friday, when he plans to issue a broader ruling on the admissibility of Floyd’s 2019 arrest and on defense motions for delaying or moving the trial.

-Progress in jury selection comes after the judge on Wednesday dismissed two of seven jurors who were seated before news of the city's $27 million settlement broke last week.
+Progress in jury selection comes after the judge on Wednesday dismissed two of seven jurors who were seated before news broke last week that the city had reached a settlement with Floyd's family for $27 million in a civil case.
 Cahill re-questioned them to see if the massive settlement affected their ability to be fair and impartial.

+City leaders have taken sharp criticism for the timing of the settlement.
+City Attorney Jim Rowader said Thursday that the city agreed to it because there was no guarantee the offer would still be available later.

+“In general, there is no good timing to settle any case, particularly one as complex and involved and sensitive as this,” City Attorney Jim Rowader said, according to the Minneapolis Star Tribune.

 Of the 10 seated jurors, five are men and five are women.
 According to the court, five are white, two are multiracial and three are Black, and their ages range from 20s to 50s.